 IBM and blockchain – a little bit of history

 IBM got involved with blockchain and established itself as a leader in this field from the time of the first mass adoption of blockchain for applications other than Bitcoin.
 As one of the earliest contributors to the Hyperledger project, IBM joined with other organizations to form one of the main Hyperledger DLTs, Hyperledger Fabric.
 This DLT is mainly based on IBM’s OpenBlockchain, and IBM still remains the most active contributor to this open-source framework.
 IBM has adopted Hyperledger Fabric and now offers enterprise-grade DLT with privacy support as a service to its customers.

-According to an enterprise survey conducted by Juniper in 2017, IBM ranked as the number one blockchain provider.
-Over the past 6 years, IBM has solved some of the toughest industry-specific problems such as increasing transparency in supply chains and preserving privacy in healthcare and implemented thousands of end-to-end solutions using blockchain technology.
+Through the introduction of IBM Blockchain, the company has solved some of the toughest industry-specific problems such as increasing transparency in supply chains and preserving privacy in healthcare.
+IBM has also implemented thousands of end-to-end solutions using blockchain technology.

 Until recently, blockchain has concerned IT managers because the benefits, drawbacks, and general operating principles of the new decentralized system have not been fully tested.
 In 2020, IBM contributed to the resolution of many concerns by driving its business operations towards bringing blockchain closer to enterprise users and making its value clear in network applications that need trust and transparency to operate.
 IBM has shown that blockchain is becoming a critical acceleration tool for digital transformation.